cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   See e.g. menu View --> Alphabet or the Hill analyzer.
 - Fixed small issue with wrong index shown initially in the homophones dialog.
 - Making the dialog "Attack on Stereotyped Messages" more robust, and fixed some smaller mistakes in layout.
+- Making the calculations in the dialog "Compute Mersenne Numbers" more robust by using an ini file for the apfloat lib.
+  Adding digit grouping (commas) now also for the length of the result.
+  The result itself still doesn't show digit groupings as its calculation and display takes too much time.

 - Thanks to the many attentive users, who pointed us to bugs and inconsistencies.